 In 2019, the British Council established two new and long-term strategic partnerships with XINTIANDI and World Music Asia in China, creating the possibility for our musicians to also perform at the World Music Festival each September in Shanghai.

 Fruitful results of residencies

-Started since November in 2011, up till now there has been four residency schemes.
-The programme received in total 12 musicians during the last three schemes covering 11 Chinese cities, namely Hangzhou, Chengdu, Xi'an, Xiamen, Kunming, Nanjing, Zhengzhou, Wuhan, Changsha, Chongqing and Hong Kong.
-One of the features of the programme is that the residence cities usually tend to be Tier 2 cities in China so that the musicians can immerse themselves in real lives of Chinese people.
+Started since November in 2011, up till now there has been five residency schemes.
+The programme receives in total up to 20 musicians covering Chinese cities namely Hangzhou, Chengdu, Xi'an, Xiamen, Kunming, Nanjing, Zhengzhou, Wuhan, Changsha, Chongqing, Suzhou, Lanzhou, Guangxi Province and Hong Kong.

 Cathy Graham, British Council Director of Music, said: “I’m delighted that the British Council and PRS for Music Foundation’s Chinese Residency project once again support a talented and diverse group of UK-based musicians to benefit from a rare opportunity to immerse themselves in a different culture and to benefit from the creative relationships that the experience will bring.
 Having seen the positive impact that the Residency programme has had on the work of musicians taking part previously, I am excited to see what lasting benefits the experience in their respective cities will have on the artists.”